 Representing the Democratic Party’s most reliable base of support, many Black voters are equally frustrated by the party’s inability to enact policing overhauls in response to the national outcry that followed George Floyd’s murder more than a year ago.

 “We have to do more, and we want it to be faster,” said Stacey Abrams, a Democrat making her second bid for Georgia governor.

 At the same time, top national Republicans, including South Carolina Sen. Tim Scott, his party’s only Black senator, are leading a national GOP effort to prioritize electing more women and candidates of color to state-level offices.

-“The winning formula is getting people who are from Main Street.
-We look for the best candidates that are out there and we allow the districts that they want to represent select them,” said Minnesota Rep. Tom Emmer, head of the House Republican campaign arm.
-“I think that’s what’s changed around here, rather than having Washington say, ‘This is the right person for the seat.’”
+“The winning formula is getting people who are from Main Street,” said Minnesota Rep. Tom Emmer, head of the House Republican campaign arm.

-Despite disturbing signs as 2022 begins, some Democrats insist there is cause for optimism.
-The pandemic, the economy and inflation will be critical factors to the party’s success.
-But no issue may be bigger than a looming Supreme Court decision on abortion rights.
-The conservative-leaning court is considering whether to weaken or even overturn the landmark Roe v.
-Wade decision, which legalized abortion across America.
+Some Democrats insist there is cause for optimism.
+The pandemic, the economy and inflation aside, no issue may be bigger than a looming Supreme Court decision on abortion rights.
+The conservative-leaning court will weigh whether to weaken or even overturn the landmark Roe v.
+Wade decision, which legalized abortion nationwide.

-Democrats are hopeful that a major shift on the politically charged case would help rally suburban women to their side — voters who lifted the party in 2018, though polling this year hasn’t been conclusive
+Democrats are hopeful that a major shift on the politically charged case would help rally suburban women — voters who lifted the party during the 2018 midterms.

 Peoples reported from New York.
 Associated Press writers Jeff Amy in Decatur, Georgia; Jill Colvin in New York; Hannah Fingerhut in Washington; and Nicholas Riccardi in Denver contributed to this report.